jsimmons/mongrel2-lua/README.md

 as this library is a low level interface.

 Otherwise I won't try to describe how mongrel2 or the handlers work, for that there's [the manual](http://mongrel2.org/doc/tip/docs/manual/book.wiki), however this should describe the basic api.
-Generated API documentation is on the TODO list.

 If in doubt, it's probably exactly the same as the python API.

 There is a very basic demo in examples/test.lua and the code itself should be easy enough to follow.

-Watch this space for links to proper documentation.
-I am working on it!